 This course is an Inside-Out Prison Exchange Program course designed to meld together theoretical knowledge, practical understanding, and personal experience and the wisdom that derives from that experience.
 The class will meet weekly at a local prison or jail, and will include a roughly equal number of Antioch College students and incarceration students.
 The topic of Inside-out courses can vary according to instructor interests and discretion.

 ANTH 399 Independent Study (1-4 credits)

-Offered by mutual arrangement with instructor This course is repeatable for credit instructor's permission
+Offered by mutual arrangement with instructor Prerequisites: ANTH 299 and instructor's permission This course is repeatable for credit